raxoft/pzxtools/readme.txt

 TZX files can, while being almost as simple to process as the TAP files are.

 The suite includes converters from other common formats, namely tzx2pzx for TZX, tap2pzx for TAP and csw2pzx for CSW.
-These may be used to convert your favorite tape files to PZX format.
+These can be used to convert your favorite tape files to PZX format.
 The suite also contains converter to WAV format, pzx2wav.
 This is useful for example in case you want to send the tape file to a real machine via sound output.
 Finally, there are two